 - For whiter eggs, remove most of the cloves from the pickling spice.

-- Pickled eggs are best after several days in the pickling solution; however, I have enjoyed them after twenty-four hours.
+- Pickled eggs are best enjoyed after several days in the pickling solution; however, I have enjoyed them after twenty-four hours.
 The longer the eggs stay in the brine, the stronger the pickle taste.

 - Store the pickled eggs in an airtight container in the fridge.
 They should be refrigerated and below the brine solution at all times.
 They will last up to 3 months when properly stored.

-Steam the Eggs for Easy Peeling
+Steam The Eggs For Easy Peeling

 I have never had trouble peeling steamed eggs.
 Fill a large saucepan with enough water to reach the bottom of a steamer basket.
 Bring it to a boil and carefully add the eggs to the steamer basket using a long-handled spoon or tongs.